 By a combination of wishful thinking, selective observations, and a confusion of Roman for Arabic miles, Columbus believed the Earth was a quarter smaller than Eratosthenes had found.
-He also thought the distance from Europe to Asia was so great, greater than anyone else believed, that the open sea between the Canary Islands off the coast of Africa and Japan was no more than 2400 nautical miles (only 1/6th the way around the world).
+He also thought the distance from Europe to Asia was so great, greater than anyone else believed, that the open sea between the Canary Islands (off the coast of Africa) and Japan in the East was no more than 2400 nautical miles (only 1/6th the way around the world).
 The actual distance along the route he had planned is closer to 10,600 nautical miles, over half way around and pretty close to what the best minds of the day had calculated.
 It's no wonder everyone else thought he was mad.
 By all rights Columbus should have been sailing out into an ocean spanning over half the planet; it was only by luck that he found the Caribbean approximately where he expected to find the eastern reaches of Asia.
 It must have been so confusing when nothing he found was as he expected.

-On his fourth voyage to the Caribbean Columbus found himself shipwrecked on the north coast of Jamaica.
-He used a lunar eclipse predicted in his almanac to scare the local populace and save his crew from starvation.
-But the eclipse on the night of February 29th, 1504 should have also revealed his mistake of where he actually was.
+When, on his fourth voyage, Columbus used a lunar eclipse to scare the local populace, the difference in time between his hour glass and what his almanac predicted should have revealed the mistake of where he actually was.
 Columbus thought he was somewhere off the coast of China, 107° of longitude from Spain across the sea.
-44 Since the world turns 15° per hour, there should be about 7 hours and 15 minutes of difference between his local time and clocks back in Spain.
+Since the world turns 15° per hour, there should be about 7 hours and 15 minutes of difference between his local time and clocks back in Spain.
 In reality Columbus was only about 71° west of Spain and so the difference in time would have been about 4 hours and 44 minutes.

-45 almost exactly when he expected.
-Had he really been 7 hours west from Spain, Columbus would have discovered Arizona.
+Through a combination of error in reading his almanac and the difficulties of keeping accurate local time using sand in an hour-glass, the eclipsed Moon wound up rising over the eastern ocean almost exactly when he expected.
+It was a complete and utter coincidence; had he really been 7 hours west from Spain, Columbus would have discovered Arizona.
 Columbus would go to his grave never knowing how lost he actually was.
 Not until Sir Walter Raleigh observed a lunar eclipse from Roanoke Island off the coast of Virginia in 1584 was the width of the Atlantic Ocean actually known.